ilios/user-guide/instructor-groups/README.md

     </figcaption>
 </figure>

 This is the screen that appears (see image comments for details).
-These Instructor Groups can be sorted by "Instructor Group Title" or by "Members" (member count).
-There is also a text box available in the upper right which allows for filter by text string search.
+These instructor groups can be sorted by "Instructor Group Title" or by "Members" (member count).
+There is also a text box available in the upper right corner which allows for filter by text string search.
 A school switcher is also available for the rare administrative users that have advanced privileges over more than one school.

 <figure>
     <img src="../images/instructor_groups_all_images/instructor_group_list.png" alt="Instructor group list">
     <figcaption>
-        <p>Instructor group list with details
+        <p>instructor group list
         </p>
     </figcaption>
 </figure>